UWCS/stardust/content/resources/github-token-authentication/index.md

    - `project`

 Once you have set all these fields, click the green "Generate token" button at the bottom of the page.
-This should then show a screen like this:
+After the button is pressed a screen like this should be shown:

 ![Screenshot of the screen once a new token is created](/resources/created_token.png)